As of September 2017, I am a CDT (PhD) student at Royal Holloway, University of London

 Lorenzo Cavallaro and

-In recent events of Lorenzo moving to Kings College London and Johannes moving to Bundeswehr University Munich,
+In events of Lorenzo moving to Kings College London and Johannes moving to Bundeswehr University Munich,

-Daniele Sgandurra has been kind enough to supervise me internally from Royal Holloway.
+Dan O'Keeffe and Daniele Sgandurra have been kind enough to supervise me internally from Royal Holloway.

 Furthermore, the PhD is kindly sponsored by L3 TRL.